medineaslan/CSE331-Computer-Organization/HW1/README.md

 This is an Assembly project.
-To run this project you should install MARS MIPS Simulator.
+It was made using MARS MIPS Simulator.
+To run this project you should install it.